dinhtungdu/weatherzone/readme.txt

  = locality =
 You may also add a `locality` parameter if you wish.
 This is recommended as it will ensure that your closest weather station is provided.

-For example if you wanted the current weather for Wangaratta to appear in your page, your script call would look like this:
+For example if you wanted the current weather for Shenton Park to appear in your page, your script call would look like this:

 `[weatherzone mode="currentweather" postcode="6008" locality="Shenton Park"]`